egebgs/lonca-case-study/README.md

 python main.py
 ```

+You can add different XML files in data folder for adding new objects to the database.
 ### Design Decisions

 The project is designed with simplicity and modularity in mind.
 The main function, transform_data, takes in raw product data and transforms it into a more structured format.
 This function uses helper functions to extract specific pieces of information from the product descriptions.